youa-dev/service-starter/README.md

-# TypeScript Node API Boilerplate

-[Click here](https://github.com/denis-onder/ts-node-api-boilerplate/blob/master/DOCS.md) to check out the documentation.
+## youa.dev
+### User Service

 ---

+[Click here](https://github.com/denis-onder/ts-node-api-boilerplate/blob/master/DOCS.md) to check out the documentation of the boilerplate used for this service.

+---

 ### About:

-This boilerplate has been made to speed up the early stage of the development process, like setting up a basic server and wiring up all the common packages necessary for API/full-stack web application development.

-Design pattern wise, this boilerplate had MVC in mind.

-It's written to be used with TypeScript and Express.
-The database solution used here is MongoDB, which uses Mongoose as it's layer of communication.
-This can, however, easily be changed.
+This service handles user account and profile creation, editing, authorization, authentication and everything related.

 ---